 Maps, both modern and historic, fill these drawers, charting previous and ongoing development of Denver, mining towns and mining claims, railroads, and towns all over Colorado.
 Discover any of our maps in our online catalog and browse in person, too.
 A large number of maps showing historic Denver and beyond have been digitized and are available in our digital collections.
 Denver maps in the digital collections include the 1887 Sanborn insurance map atlas.

-Genealogy Maps and Charts
+Genealogy Maps and Building History

 A popular online resource is the Newberry Library's Atlas of Historical County Boundaries.
 Use their site, download the KMZ file to use with Google Earth Pro, or grab the shapefile to use with your favorite GIS.